NextGenTech-Github/AIforRetail/README.md

-# AI for Retail
+# AI for Retail and eCommerce

-## AI Use Cases for Retail Industry
+## AI Use Cases for Retail

 1. Customer Analytics
 Use Case: Analyzing customer data to understand shopping patterns, preferences, and lifetime value.